 How to start training?
 This is a question I often hear from beginners or athletes who want to return to the gym after the season.
 Many people are looking for the best training plan for themselves to start.
 You won’t find it in this article, but I’ll give you something much better instead.
-He will show you training principles that will help you understand what training should look like.
+I will show you training principles that will help you understand what training should look like.
 If you use them, you will be able to arrange training for yourself and manage it in the future.

 Well-planned and executed training will help you ride faster and longer.
 It will also protect you from injury and prepare you for competitions.
 However, there is a huge difference between a smartly designed workout and imitating what others at the gym are doing.

 Want to know how to start training?
 Learn the 5 training rules!

 5 training rules

 The principle of progressive increase of loads is best illustrated by the Greek mythology telling the story of the legendary Milo of Croton.
 In order to become the strongest man on earth Milo in his teens began to carry a calf every day going up the mountain.
 With each passing day, the calf grew bigger and heavier, and Milo grew stronger.
 In time, the little calf turned into a full-grown bull, and Milo became the strongest man in the world.
 This story depicts the long-term progression.